Beautiful home in small co-housing/community

 Here are some specifics that are important to us:

-- Children: We want our children to grow up with other children and have fun, daily interactions.
-Currently there are 3 children (9 months, 2 years, and 7 years old).
+Children: We want our children to grow up with other children and have fun, daily interactions.
+Currently there are 3 children (1 year, 2 years, and 7 years old).
 Though all families have different parenting styles and home rules, we want shared rules for all the children regarding use of common spaces, outside area, and animal care.
 All adults would be committed to teaching children the “why’s” behind our shared rules and kindly reinforcing them.
 We hope to have several children under age 10 living here.
+Our children are vaccinated.

-Housing will be complete early 2018.
+Housing will be complete in March or April.
 You can come visit anytime.
 (There is currently 1 house, and a tiny house on the property, with the main house (that will include 2 homes and common areas) in the final stages of construction.

 The Neighborhood: This is a great neighborhood for people who both love nature and hiking, and want to be within easy biking distance into town.
 We are a short walk to two different hiking areas, just a mile from a bike trail that takes you downtown (4 miles), a 10 minute bike ride to the grocery store, and a 15 minute walk to a few restaurants.
 There is a park and large ball field at the end of our block.
 Our neighbors are friendly and we know most of them.

-The three homes will be newly and ecologically renovated from an existing larger house and garage, and sized for a small family: 2+, 3 and 3+ bedrooms.
-They have sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass or quartzite countertops, locally made alder cabinets, and other green features.
-They are well insulated, have water-efficient fixtures, and will have greywater and some solar panels.
-The communal space includes a large common room, an office/guest room, bike shed, and tool shop.
+The open home is new and ecologically constructed and sized for a small family (3 bedroom).
+Features include sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass countertops, locally made alder cabinets, and other green features.
+The house is very well insulated, has water-efficient fixtures, solar panels, and will have greywater.
+The communal space includes a large common room, an office/guest room, bike shed, and tool shop, plus an acre of land with pasture, orchard, and gardens.

-After an initial 6 month trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
-Costs are not finalized, but rent for a 3 bedroom house during the trial period will be between $1,800 and $2,200.
+After an initial 6 month to 1 year trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
+Costs are not finalized, but rent for a 3 bedroom house during the trial period will be around $1900.

 We currently have 17 chickens, two nubian dairy goats (very friendly and sweet!), and one small-sized dairy cow, also very sweet and friendly).
 We also have plans to raise rabbits for meat.